ASSERT-KTH/jdbl-experiments/list_of_libs_succesfully_debloated_with_jdbl.md

-Summary table with the full list 211 library versions successfully debloated with JDBL.[^1]
+Summary table with the full list of 211 library versions successfully debloated with JDBL.[^1]

 |Library URL on GitHub                                                                                  |Version  |
 |-------------------------------------------------------------------------------------------------------|---------|